Maker-Breaker is solved in polynomial time on hypergraphs of rank 3: Structural preliminaries

 \subsubsection{Union lemmas}

-We now look at some structures that appear in unions of paths and tadpoles.
-The following three lemmas are immediately deduced from the concatenation of the sequences representing the paths, cycles and tadpoles involved in their statements.
+We now look at some structures that appear in unions of chains and tadpoles.
+The following three lemmas are immediately deduced from the concatenation of the walks representing the chains, cycles and tadpoles involved in their statements.
 We will use them often without necessarily referencing them.